Efficient Analysis of Latent Spaces in Heterogeneous Networks: Estimation of the latent spaces

 \emph{In Algorithm \ref{algor:refine}:} During the gradient descent, we let $\dot{\ell}_{Z}(Z,W) \in \mathbb{R}^{n\times k}$ and $\dot{\ell}_{W_t}(Z,W)\in \mathbb{R}^{n\times k_t}$ represent the partial derivatives of $\ell(Z,W)$ with respect to matrices $Z $ and $ W_t$, respectively.
 Let $\mathcal{P}_{\mathcal{C}}(\cdot)$ denote a projection operator given a pre-specified constraint set $\mathcal{C}$, and we consider two constraint sets

 for $Z$ and $W_t$, respectively.
-Eq.\ \eqref{eq:constraintsets} constraints the two-to-infinity norms of $Z$ and $W_t$ to be bounded by $M_1$, which also corresponds to the constraints on the true parameters $(Z^{\star}, W_t^{\star})$ to be specified Condition \ref{cond:truevalue} in Section \ref{sec:theory} below.
-It is worth mentioning that the projection step in Algorithm \ref{algor:refine} is required for the convenience of the proof, and it is skipped in practical implementation, which can give equally good numerical performance.
-To achieve theoretical guarantee, we choose step sizes $ \eta_Z = \eta/(nT)$ and $\eta_W = \eta/n$ for some small constant $\eta > 0$, and the number of iterations $R \gg \log(nT)$.
-In our numerical implementation, we use Barzilai-Borwein step sizes \citep{barzilai1988two} and set $R = 1000$.
+Eq.\ \eqref{eq:constraintsets} constraints the two-to-infinity norms of $Z$ and $W_t$ to be bounded by $M_1$, which also corresponds to the constraints on the true parameters $(Z^{\star}, W_t^{\star})$ in Condition \ref{cond:truevalue} below.
+The projection steps and second-order update in Algorithm \ref{algor:refine} are required for the convenience of the proof, and skipping them can yield equally good numerical performance. {More details are discussed in Section \ref{sec:pseudolik} of the Supplementary Material and Remark \ref{rmk:pseudolik}.} In our numerical implementation, we use Barzilai-Borwein step sizes \citep{barzilai1988two} and set $R = 1000$.
+To establish theoretical results in Section \ref{sec:theory}, Condition \ref{cond:tuning12} below summarizes the requirements on the hyperparameters in Algorithms \ref{algor:initial} and \ref{algor:refine}.